kira-96/ecmccfg/hugo/content/manual/motion_cfg/homing.md

 1. Axis moves forward until high limit switch and stops
 2. Axis moves backward until limit switch change state
 3. Axis stops
 4. Homing is performed.
-The multi turn bits will be homed to the value of ECMC_HOME_POS also considering a offset of turns defined in ECMC_HOME_LATCH_COUNT_OFFSET.
+The multi turn bits will be homed to the value of ECMC_HOME_POS also considering an offset of turns defined in ECMC_HOME_LATCH_COUNT_OFFSET.

 Note: Only the multi turn bits are updated!